-One-day Research Technique Workshops in Genetics and Forensic Science will be offered by faculty for freshman or sophomore biology or chemistry students who have completed one year Introduction to Biology courses in December 2017.
+One-day Research Technique Workshops in Genetics, Forensic Science, Microbiology and Immunology will be offered by faculty for freshman or sophomore biology or chemistry students who have completed at least one year Introduction to Biology courses in April 2018.

 This workshop introduces students to the use of DNA fingerprint in forensic investigations and provides them with hands-on experience performing gel electrophoresis.
 In the process, students will learn the concept that although the human genome is highly conserved, there is variation between individuals.
 In the lab, students will pour the gel and load DNA samples which represent PCR fragments generated from the DNA of three crime suspects, the victim, and the evidence found on the victim.
 Once the gels have been run and stained, students will analyze the DNA banding patterns and compare the patterns generated from the suspects’ DNA with the pattern generated from the evidence DNA.
 This will enable students to determine which of those three suspects more likely committed the crime.

 Exploring DNA extraction and the amplification of mitochondrial DNA